patrickallanfaustino/tutorials-workstation/rocm-acpp-gromacs-en.md

 ```

 ---
-## 🔨 Install AdaptiveCpp 25.xx
+## 🔨 Install AdaptiveCpp 25.x

-[AdaptiveCpp 25.xx](https://github.com/AdaptiveCpp/AdaptiveCpp) will work as a backend with `ROCm 6.3`.
+[AdaptiveCpp 25.x](https://github.com/AdaptiveCpp/AdaptiveCpp) will work as a backend with `rocm`.
 It is recommended to use the `Downloads` folder.
 To install:
 ```
 sudo apt install -y libboost-all-dev git cmake
 ```